 Atopy is having environmental allergies.
 This can come from pollen, mold, dust mites, and other animal’s hair or skin fragments.
 It’s most common with dogs but can affect cats too.
 The incidence of atopy depends as much on your pet’s genetics as the allergen itself.

 Itching, mostly of the face, feet lower chest and belly are the common symptoms.
 Depending on the cause, Atopy can be seasonal or year round.
 Hot spots and skin infections, as well as ear problems can develop.
 Constant itching can lead to hair loss.
 It’s typically around the age of 1-3 that atopy allergies make themselves known.

 How is Atopy Diagnosed?

-Atopy is confirmed through process of elimination.
+Atopy is a confirmed and thorough process of elimination.
 Other allergy-causing factors must be ruled out, like parasites, food allergies, and yeast infections.
-Your vet may ask for instances of itching in your pet’s past, and perform a blood test.
+Your vet may ask for instances of itching in your pet’s past and perform a blood test.

 How is Atopy Treated?

 - Anti-itch therapy, including the use of drugs, medication or shampoos.

 - Moving the source of the allergy as far away as possible.

 - Hypo sensitization uses injections of known allergy causing agents to locate the problem.
 Although the effectiveness varies, this method can provide relief to 75% of pets.